rticommunity/rticonnextdds-connector-py/docs/data.rst

         "my_int_sequence":[1, 2],
         "my_point_sequence":[{"x":1, "y":1}, {"x":2, "y":2}]})

 Arrays have a constant length that can't be changed.
-When you don't set all the elements of an array, the remaining elements retain their previous value.
+If you don't set all the elements of an array, the remaining elements retain their previous value.
 However, sequences are always overwritten.
 See the following example: